What many feared would happen earlier this year is about to go down as Floyd Mayweather begins the groundwork on his next Pay Per View venture.

-Floyd Mayweather doesn’t mind being the guinea pig for all this either.
+Floyd Mayweather doesn’t mind being the guinea pig for all this.
 He knows he’s guaranteed a victory.
 And a nine-figure purse before the first bell rings.

 The scary thought is where boxing is left once inexperienced YouTubers can no longer command any real bums on seats after the novelty wears off.

 It will certainly be a case of being chewed up and spat back out.
 Real fans will take the hit.

 Plus, real boxers will find it more difficult to attract promoters without a significant social media following.
 We will surely see more and more boxers taking to YouTube to emulate the formula – but with the actual boxing talent to back it up.